7 Steps to Find the Right Radiation Safety Glasses

 2) Know the Terminology and Materials

 Next, it’s time to gain a closer understanding of the nuances that comes with buying any type of radiation safety gear.
-That, in turns, means knowing exactly what the various technical terms mean, and how they apply to eyewear.
+That, in turn, means knowing exactly what the various technical terms mean, and how they apply to eyewear.
 The right material can also make a difference.

 Traditionally, for example, lead protects from radiation.
 Of course, that comes with its own hazards, especially for eyewear.
 That’s why you’ll see lead equivalency ratings, for materials that approximate the same results in a similar way.
 Inform yourself about your needs in technical terms thoroughly before actually buying glasses.